uutils/coreutils/README.md

 $ bash util/run-gnu-test.sh
 # To run a single test:
 $ bash util/run-gnu-test.sh tests/touch/not-owner.sh # for example
+# If this is a perl (.pl) test, to run in debug:
+$ DEBUG=1 bash util/run-gnu-test.sh tests/misc/sm3sum.pl
 ```

 Note that it relies on individual utilities (not the multicall binary).